codedeviate/phptesting/README.md

 - THIS IS A TEST PROJECT NOT INTENDED FOR PRODUCTION USE.
 ```

-A big testing environment for CLI on most of the recent php versions.
+A testing environment for CLI on most of the recent php versions and some older onces as well.

+It also provides an external port so that browser testing can be done as well.

+The internal port is 80 for all sub environments.
+Respective external port can be found [here](#exposed-ports)

 ## package.json???
 Just to mess with some purists we've used npm.